VitaliKrasnik/playwrite-example/README.md

 ## Framework Overview:
 1. Page Objects: Page actions are encapsulated within dedicated page objects to promote modularity and maintainability.
-  - The locator method within Page Objects returns Playwright locators for use in validators, enabling autocompletion and eliminating the need to recall locator names.
+  - The locator method within Page Objects returns Playwright locators enabling autocompletion, eliminating the need to recall locator names, and for re-use in validators.

 2. Page Container and Validator Container: These containers are implemented to minimize frequent page object initialization and ensure availability across all tests.